One of the best ways to get your blog and your social media out there is with your email signature. If you don’t have one, get one ASAP.

 Paid Professional Email Signature

-Wisestamp is one that is free for gmail, but when I tried it for yahoo mail, it required payment.
-I am not willing to pay just yet, but it did have some awesome features like a blurb under your info that showed the most current blog post each time.
+Wisestamp is one that is free for gmail.
+It took me a little while to figure out how to get it with yahoo mail, but it worked for free as well.
+They also have some awesome features like a blurb under your info that showed the most current blog post each time.

 HTMLSIG is free for a basic signature, but requires payment for additional features like a banner below your signature and other things.

 HoneyBook It took some searching and then I found a free version on HoneyBook, and it’s just what I needed.
 Once you’re done, it’s emailed to you so you can copy and paste it.
 For yahoo, you simply open up the email signature and paste it in and it works perfectly with a photo or logo along with clickable icons to social media.
 Here’s mine: